Mika Hannula: Playing career

 Hannula started playing ice hockey with Finnish team TPS.
-He is a hard-working and quick player with very good skating abilities.
-He is intense, works hard and is dangerous around the opponent's net.

-Hannula was drafted in the 2002 NHL Entry Draft by Minnesota Wild with their 9th choice, 269th overall selection.
+Hannula was drafted in the 2002 NHL entry draft by Minnesota Wild with their 9th choice, 269th overall selection.
 During his career, he has played for three different hockey teams in the Stockholm area: AIK Hockey, Djurgårdens IF and Hammarby IF.
 He also tried playing in the United States for the Houston Aeros in the American Hockey League during the season 2003–04, totalling 27 points in 67 regular season games.

 During the semifinal game in the 2006 World Championships in Riga, Latvia, against Canada, Hannula cross-checked the Canadian player Sidney Crosby to the neck and head area when Crosby was celebrating a goal he just had scored.
 Hannula was immediately suspended for the final game against Czech Republic, and later the IIHF Disciplinary Committee extended his suspension to the first four games of the 2007 World Championships in Moscow, Russia, plus a fine of 5,000 euro (approx. $6,400).

 The Swedish club HV71 signed Hannula from Malmö Redhawks in April 2005, for three years.
 He played for the club in one season and started the 2006–07 season successfully.
 Although, on November 13, 2006, HV71's general manager Fredrik Stillman announced through the club's web site that Hannula will take an indefinite break from ice hockey for personal reasons.
 One week later, November 20, it was noted that he participated in a training session with the Stockholm-based club Vallentuna BK, where Hannula's younger brother played at the same time.